Rocky Mount, North Carolina

-Rocky Mount is a city in Edgecombe and Nash counties in the U.S. state of North Carolina.
-The city's population was 54,341 as of the 2020 census, making it the 20th-most populous city in North Carolina at the time.
-The city is 45 mi (72 km) east of Raleigh, the state capital.
+Rocky Mount is a city in Nash and Edgecombe counties in the U.S. state of North Carolina.
+The city's population was 54,341 as of the 2020 census, making it the 20th-most populous city in North Carolina.

-It is the principal city of the Rocky Mount metropolitan area, often called the "Twin Counties", in the 2020 census, the population was 143,870.
-Rocky Mount is also an anchor city of the Rocky Mount-Wilson-Roanoke Rapids Combined Statistical Area in northeast North Carolina with a total population of 288,747 as of the 2020 census.
+It is the principal city of the Rocky Mount metropolitan area—often called the "Twin Counties"—which had an estimated population of 145,383 in 2023.
+Rocky Mount is also an anchor city of the Rocky Mount-Wilson-Roanoke Rapids, NC Combined Statistical Area, which had an estimated population of 288,366 in 2023.

+English and Scots traders encountered the indigenous people in this area of the falls of the Tar River beginning in the mid-1700s.
+Incorporated in 1867, the community continued to develop through the 19th century based on agriculture (cotton and tobacco), manufacturing of textiles (made possible by the water power of the falls), and development of rail transportation to link the town to major markets.

-Incorporated in 1867, the community at the falls of the Tar River that became the city of Rocky Mount dates from the middle of the 1700s.
-Historically strong in rail transportation, textiles, and agriculture, the economy of Rocky Mount has diversified into biomedical pharmaceuticals, manufacturing, and logistics.
-Rocky Mount has also twice received the All-America City Award from the National Civic League in 1969 and 1999.
+Since the late 20th century, the economy of Rocky Mount has diversified into biomedical pharmaceuticals, manufacturing, and logistics.
+Rocky Mount has twice received the All-America City Award from the National Civic League: in 1969 and 1999.

 History

 Beginnings

-The region around the Tar River was continuously inhabited by indigenous people for 12,000 years before the first Europeans arrived, when it was home to the Tuscarora people.
-Europeans began settling the area after the Tuscarora War in the early 1700s.
-Like many other early settlements in colonial America, they settled along the fall line between the Piedmont and coastal plain, which is the point at which rivers become unnavigable sailing upstream and water flowing downstream can power a mill.
-The Falls of the Tar River Primitive Baptist Church was established in 1757, which still meets today, although its original building has since been replaced.
-Much of the community attended the church so that it served as an early form of record keeping and law enforcement with citations given for crimes.
+The region around the Tar River was continuously inhabited by various cultures of indigenous people for 12,000 years.
+It had long been home to the historic Tuscarora people, who spoke an Iroquoian language.
+After English colonists and indigenous allies waged the Tuscarora War in the early 1700s; most survivors migrated to the North.
+The main party of the Tuscarora settled by 1722 with other Iroquoian peoples of the Five Nations, south of the Great Lakes in what became central and western New York.
+They became the Sixth Nation of the Iroquois Confederacy.